📝 Editorially Updated: July 2026 by the Gracias Living Editorial Team

 Photo flashcards encourage personal memory recall and conversation, sorting games enhance categorization skills, and storytelling prompts boost creativity and verbal expression.

-The table below provides a few memory games that are of cognitive benefits to frontotemporal dementia patients.
+The table below provides a few memory games that are of cognitive benefit to frontotemporal dementia patients.

 Conclusion